 The Foundation collaborates with SUNY System Administration, all 64 SUNY schools, and private donors to design and administer a variety of scholarships and fellowships that help determined students earn a college degree at SUNY.

-Chancellor Johnson’s inauguration and celebratory dinner on September 13th will bring together leaders from higher education, government and the private sector, to celebrate this milestone in SUNY’s history and to raise support for the SUNY Impact Foundation.
-The proceeds from the event will create two unique opportunities that will enable deserving students to pursue and complete their education within the SUNY system: the establishment of a Chancellor's Fellowship Fund, and the seeding of a Near Degree Completion Grant Fund.
+Chancellor Johnson’s inauguration and celebratory dinner on September 13th brought together leaders from higher education, government and the private sector, to celebrate this milestone in SUNY’s history and to raise support for the SUNY Impact Foundation.
+The net proceeds from the event will create two unique opportunities that will enable deserving students to pursue and complete their education within the SUNY system: the establishment of a Chancellor's Fellowship Fund, and the seeding of a Near Degree Completion Grant Fund.